-Maya Perelman represents clients in all facets of commercial litigation.
-Prior to joining Keker, Van Nest & Peters, Ms. Perelman served as a law clerk to Judge Jesus G. Bernal of the U.S. District Court for the Central District of California.
+Maya Perelman represents clients in all facets of commercial litigation, ranging from contract and consumer disputes to patent infringement and trade secret cases.
+Maya also maintains an active pro bono practice, representing indigent criminal defendants across California.
+Prior to joining Keker, Van Nest & Peters, Maya served as a law clerk to Judge Jesus G. Bernal of the U.S. District Court for the Central District of California.

 We represent Genentech in a federal trade secret theft lawsuit alleging that former Genentech scientists, several of whom have also been charged criminally by the Department of Justice, stole confidential and proprietary information to help a foreign company develop biosimilar versions of Genentech medicines.